NEW: Read our latest Streaming and Gaming CPU guide.

 It’s a solid CPU for gaming too, but where the Intel processors have a clear advantage on that front, the 5800X excels when you’re streaming and gaming at the same time.
 And it’s not even particularly expensive.

-If you don’t need RTX 3090-level visuals when gaming, you can get a 5800X-equipped gaming and streaming PC for as little as £1,700 in the Fusion Commando (as shown below).
+If you don’t need RTX 3090-level visuals when gaming, you can get a 5800X-equipped gaming and streaming PC with the Chillblast Next Day Zen RTX 3070 Ti gaming PC (as shown below).
+With an NVIDIA GeForce RTX 3060 Ti 8GB and 32GB DDR4 at 3200MHz, this completes the spec for gaming/streaming.

 Not enough for you?
-Both Intel and AMD do have even more high-end alternatives for you to consider
+There are even more high-end alternatives for you to consider.

 If all you really care about is having the best processor for the best gaming and streaming experience for both you and your audience, then there are a few options that go beyond even AMD and Intel’s best mainstream CPUs.

-If you want to stream at ultra-high resolutions or edit video when you’re not live with the smoothest of live playback when dealing with your UHD video, then more cores than even the 5950X provides can come in handy.
+If you are Team Red, and want to stream at ultra-high resolutions or edit video when you’re not live with the smoothest of live playback when dealing with your UHD video, then more cores than even the 5950X provides can come in handy.
 And AMD has a range of CPUs designed just for that.

 They’re called Threadripper.

 Previous generations of Threadripper CPUs have been amazing multitasking machines, but they fell behind the curve when it comes to gaming.
-Threadripper 3000 CPUs, however, have no such problems.
+Threadripper 5000 CPUs, however, have no such problems, and balance the whole workload across 64 cores, and 128 threads in chips like the AMD Ryzen Threadripper PRO 5995WX.

-If you’re interested in the unprecedented video transcoding power they offer, give Chillblast’s expert system builder’s a call, and they can walk you through whether they’re the right CPUs for you.
+If you’re interested in the video transcoding power Threadrippers offer, give Chillblast’s expert system builder’s a call, and they can walk you through whether they’re the right CPUs for you.

 Alternative – Make a Dedicated Streaming PC